Have You Planned The Succession for Your Family Trust?

 - special mechanisms of the trust to keep the trustee independent ,which allows for more complete asset protection.

 Normally trust property will not be subject to the direct operation of a power of attorney or a Will.
 Hence, property owned by the trust is not yours to bequeath to whom you want.

 This is why it is important to know what roles you have in the trust, and what roles you can pass onto someone who can be trusted to operate the trust as you want.
 As part of this process, you can leave a statement of wishes for your successor, if you want the trust to operate a particular way, and you want income to be paid through the trust to a particular person.

 An example of a trust gone wrong

-Nicole runs her hair dressing business through her family trust.
+Nicole runs her hair dressing business, and owns a couple of investment properties, in her family trust.
 The trust deed states that when she dies, Frank – her now ex-husband – becomes the new appointer of the trust.

 Other options to deal with the family trust

 Other than ensuring control of the crucial roles of trustee and appointor are transferred to certain people, there are other options for your trust:

 - have a trigger to automatically wind up the trust (be aware of potential adverse CGT and asset protection consequences);

 - making revocable determinations to ensure that certain beneficiaries receive a portion of the trust income and, perhaps, trust capital;